How to paint a cardinal bird

 Male cardinals have a high definition of color since they feed on a seed-heavy diet when no fruit-based diet.
 Lack of wild fruit in the diet leads to an unpleasant red plumage.
 The seeds are not red, but they have the organic compound carotenoid, and the yellow seeds help create the red color.

 The fruits and berries eaten by cardinals make a deep, rich plumage.
 The males are bright red, and the females are brownish.
 That is why the males use their color to attract mates.
 Porphyrin gives reddish and brownish shades.
 Certain plants help the Cardinals keep their color.

 What kind of paint do you use for the cardinal?

-Acrylic paint is the popular finish to consider on a cardinal wood carving.
+Acrylic paint is the popular finish to consider on a wood carved cardinal.
 It cleans up easily with water when it is either wet or dry.
 It is waterproof, and that makes the carving last outdoors when exposed to storms and rains.
 Make sure it fully cures before use and seal the paint for durability.

 Before painting, make sure the carving’s surface is smooth.
 Smoothness is by sanding your carving.
 Look for 220-grit sandpaper so that you get rid of the dust and unwanted material.
 Remove the sanding dust using a soft brush.

 Another option is canned air since it removes dust in areas hard to reach using a brush.
 Avoid using a tack cloth since it leaves a residue that disturbs the performance of sealers, paints, and stains.
 A lighter sealer is ideal for carving, and clear glaze seals the wood and allows the carving to absorb the stain.